behu-kea/third-semester/topics/javascript/frontend-structure.md

 - `.gitignore` - contains the files that should not be included in the git repo (`.DS_Store` fx)
 - `index.html` - contains the `content` div, loads navigo and the main js file `index.js`
 - `router.js` - contains the router
+- `index.js` - just calls the `startRouter` that will start the router